-- ☐ "printer_name" is the name that was entered when executing the installation shell script. - ☐ You can use wild cards ( or?) for the file name. - ☐ The message "print session full" appears when the maximum number of print requests has been reached (max.
-5 sessions).
+- ☐ "printer\name" is the name that was entered when executing the installation shell script. - ☐ You can use wild cards (\ or?) for the file name. - ☐ The message "print session full" appears when the maximum number of print requests has been reached \1 .
 You should try to print again when the number of requests becomes less than five.
 You can confirm the number of print requests using telnet.
-For more information about using telnet, see P.13 "Printer Status".
+For more information about using telnet, see the Network Interface Board Operating Instructions provided as a PDF file on the CD-ROM labeled "Operating Instructions". - The maximum number of print session differ depending on printer's total memory size.
+When the printer has standard memory (32MB), one print session is available.
+When the printer has optional memory (total 96MB), the maximum number of print session is five.